 Colleen Honigsberg will be an Assistant Professor of Law at Stanford Law School beginning in September 2016.
 At present, she is the Postdoctoral Fellow in Corporate Governance at Columbia Law School and a Ph.D.
 Candidate at Columbia Business School, Colleen Honigsberg’s research is focused on empirical study of corporate governance and regulation of investment funds.
-Before beginning her Ph.D. program in 2011, Colleen worked as a Certified Public Accountant for PricewaterhouseCoopers Advisory Services and then for Compass Lexecon.
-She also received her J.D. from Columbia Law School.
+Before beginning her Ph.D. studies, she received her J.D. from Columbia Law School.
+Colleen also worked as a Certified Public Accountant for PricewaterhouseCoopers Advisory Services and for Compass Lexecon.

 - Corporate Governance